Many people love dogs—in fact, dogs were voted the world's second-favorite animal in a recent Animal Planet survey!

 In this article, we’ll explore the steps you should take when you bring your puppy home so that you can have a healthy, well-behaved puppy.

 How To Keep Your Puppy Healthy

-There are several steps you should take before your brand new puppy ever enters your home.
-Although that’s not the purpose of this article, you can learn more about that topic by reading our blog, 22 Easy and Practical Steps to Prepare for a Puppy.
+There are several steps you should take before your brand-new puppy ever enters your home, which you can learn more about by reading our blog, 22 Easy and Practical Steps to Prepare for a Puppy.